 An officer was responding to an unrelated call when he spotted two men near the intersection of Sun Avenue and Orange Street matching the descriptions of the suspects in three armed robberies.
 Officers contacted the men and located two cell phones which they later determined had been stolen during an armed robbery at the Krikorian Theater, 340 N. Eureka St., on Sept.
 12.

 Detectives served search warrants at the men’s residences and located additional evidence and stolen property linking both men to armed robberies in Redlands.

-The City of Redlands currently has openings on three City commissions.
-Deadline for filing applications to any of the three commissions is May 6.
-Commissioners are appointed by the City Council.
-Except where noted, commission meetings are held in the Redlands City Council Chambers, 35 Cajon St.
+The City of Redlands currently has openings on two City advisory boards.
+Deadline for filing applications to either of the boards is Oct.
+3. Members are appointed by the City Council.

 As part of the City’s continuing efforts to increase interaction with residents and promote transparency in City affairs, the City Council began a monthly “Coffee With the Council” in February 2011.